A Full Day in Frankfurt

 The other one was the Roman Catholic Gothic church, Saint Bartholomew's Cathedral, also known as the Kaiserdom.
 This was the place were kings in the olden days were elected and emperors were crowned.
 This church has the skullcap of St. Bartholomew (one of the 12 apostles), its most important relic.
 I offered a prayer at the chapel of the Blessed Sacrament and lit two candles for my husband and myself for our safe travel in Namibia.

 By 5:00 pm, I was already feeling exhausted.
-I did not sleep at all during the flight from Ottawa to Frankfurt and the nights prior to my departure were sleepless nights as well due to the fact that I had to cram for my French finals that week (I was taking French classes in the evenings that time at a nearby college, while working full time during the day.)
+I did not sleep at all during the flight from Ottawa to Frankfurt and the nights prior to my departure were sleepless nights as well because I had to cram for my French finals that week (I was taking French classes in the evenings that time at a nearby college, while working full time during the day.)

 I decided to head back to the airport, but not before buying some fresh bread from one of the many bakeries near the station that sold delectable German pastries.
 My husband loves fresh bread.
 He would have loved the desserts, too, but I didn’t get any since I couldn’t squeeze those delicate sweets in my backpack.